kabiromohd/Life_Expectancy_Prediction/README.md

   - trained best model using the random forest regressor after ascertaining it to produce the best model with obtained parameters via *train.py* script
   - Catergorical variables were encoded using the DictVectorizer

-### Put your model into a web service
+### Model deployment to web services
-- model was put in a flask webservice via the *predict.py* script, see file in github folder for project setup are pipenv Virtual Environment, by opening cli on your system and run
+- Model Web services via flask via *predict.py* script, see file in github folder for project
+- Setup Pipenv Virtual Environment, by opening cli on your system and run

 ```
 pip install pipenv
 ```

-  and then install the following:
+- install the following:
   - Gunicorn
   - flask
   - numpy